EnderSky/Earlyve-System/README.md

 ## How to Run
 1. Open the Folder containing the project "Earlyve-System-master" followed by "Latest Version".
-2. Double click the EarlyveSystem Python File
+2. Double click the EarlyveSystemApp application and you're good to go!